SAGOR690beep/MIRAI-BY-SAGOR/README.md

 -   ⚜️ My name is jahidul islam sagor.
 -   ❤️‍🔥 27/sep/2007
 -   💬 My nickname is SaGor (𝚄𝚗𝚒𝚚𝚞𝚎 𝚂𝚝𝚢𝚕𝚎)
 -   💬 I'm Single.
-But I Have a Person in My Heart 💜
+But I love the people of my country.💜
 -   💓 Relationship: Single
 -   🍁 Profile: [Facebook](https://www.facebook.com/SAGOR.DJK.FORYOU)
 -   🍀 Describe About Myself: I'm Full Time Busy Person.
 I've Continue My Studies.
 Besides work I write scripts in JavaScript To improve performance of the bot.
 Thank you for using SaGor bot Version 4